 In his memoirs, son of Nikita Khrushchev, Sergei, recalled how his father learned about the satellite launch.
 The Soviet leader was having a late reception at the Mariinsky Palace, in Kiev, Ukraine, when around 11 p.m. an aide called him to the telephone.
 Khrushchev reappeared minutes later, "with his face shining":

-Unlike provincial bureaucrats in Kiev, the world's major capitals received the news of the Sputnik launch as an outmost sensation.
+Unlike party officials, the world's major capitals received the news of the Sputnik launch as an outmost sensation.
 Soon after first official dispatches from the USSR had reached the West, a reporter from the Times of London telephoned Gordon Harris, the head of public affairs at the Redstone Arsenal, the home of the America's ballistic missile program.
 He hoped to get a reaction from the center's leading scientist, Wernher von Braun.
 Instead, he triggered Harris' frantic telephone call to the Arsenal's Officers Club, where von Braun was having a cocktail party with high-ranking military officials from Washington.
 "I will be damned," was von Braun's reaction, reflecting his long and futile efforts to take charge of the American satellite program.
 Most of his frustration was clearly directed toward Washington officials, rather than the Soviets, whose move he had expected for quite some time.
 (257)

 It was now turn of American rocketeers to advertise the Soviet successes, so they could get money for their own space projects.
 In the retrospect, it is easy to see how an enormous American effort in space that followed and ultimately lead to the Apollo Moon landing, was sparked to life by a single event of October 4, 1957.
-On that day, however, von Braun could just beg his bosses to give him a permission to proceed with his own satellite launch, which he promised just within 60 days after an official "go ahead.
+On that day, however, von Braun could just beg his bosses to give him a permission to proceed with his own satellite launch, which he promised just within 60 days after an official "go ahead."